 Late Submission Fee

-An FPC or CPP who submits their recertification log and processing fee after February 14 of the year after their certification period ends will be assessed a late fee in addition to the respective processing fee.
+An FPC or CPP who submits their recertification log and processing fee after on or after February 15 of the year after their certification period ends will be assessed a late fee in addition to the respective processing fee.

 Candidates who submit their recertification log and processing fee after June 1 of the year after their certification period ends will be assessed a reinstatement fee in addition to their respective processing fee plus the late submission fee.

 Ten percent of FPCs and CPPs recertifying by continuing education each year are randomly selected for an audit of their recertification logs.
 Selected certificants will receive official notice from APA with detailed instructions for the audit process.

 If selected for audit, ALL applicable copies of documentation proving educational program attendance MUST be submitted to APA’s Certification Department for review.